 APEC members recognize that the full potential of women’s contributions to the Asia-Pacific economy remains untapped.
 As a result, women’s economic empowerment and the greater inclusion of women in the regional economy are high on APEC’s agenda.

 There are approximately 600 million women in the region’s labor force, with over 60 percent of them engaged in the formal sector.
+Limiting their participation as a sector in the workforce across the Asia-Pacific region can cost the economy tens of billions of dollars every year.

 Furthermore, the COVID-19 pandemic has had a disproportionate economic and social impact on women and girls, and governments across the region have acknowledged the need to place priority on them and on broadening inclusion in recovery efforts.

-The APEC Putrajaya Vision 2040 envisages strong, balanced, secure, sustainable and inclusive growth as a key economic driver toward achieving an open, dynamic, resilient and peaceful Asia-Pacific community by 2040, with prosperity for all its people and future generations.
+The APEC Putrajaya Vision 2040 envisages strong, balanced, secure, sustainable and inclusive growth as a key economic driver towards achieving an open, dynamic, resilient and peaceful Asia-Pacific community by 2040, with prosperity for all its people and future generations.
 The Vision commits APEC Leaders to pursuing quality growth that brings disclosure of economic potential, benefits, greater health and wellbeing to all, including women.

-In 2019, APEC Ministers endorsed the La Serena Roadmap for Women and Inclusive Growth [HERE] to encourage initiatives across all of APEC’s workstreams to advance gender equality and women’s economic empowerment.
+In 2019, APEC Ministers endorsed the La Serena Roadmap for Women and Inclusive Growth to encourage initiatives across all of APEC’s workstreams to advance gender equality and women’s economic empowerment.

 The goal of the Policy Partnership on Women and the Economy (PPWE) is to advance the economic integration of women in the APEC region for the benefit of all members and to coordinate gender activities across other APEC working groups.